The stats that expose Australia’s hidden deforestation crisis

 5 ways you can help

 When you hear facts about Australia’s deforestation crisis, it’s easy to feel overwhelmed by the scale of devastation happening across our country.
-But there are steps you can take, right now, to halt this destruction.
-And your actions will make a difference.
+But there are steps you can take, right now, to make a difference.

 References: